stb-tester/stb-tester/README.rst

     `interval_secs` is the number of seconds to wait for a match before pressing again.

+    See `detect_match` for details on the remaining parameters.

 wait_for_motion(timeout_secs=10, consecutive_frames=10, noise_threshold=0.84, mask=None)
     Search for motion in the source video stream.